dxpr/DXB-Slider/README.md

 *   Home: Set to minimum value
 *   End: Set to maximum value

+## Frequently Asked Questions (FAQ)

+*   **Q: How do I customize the slider's appearance?**

+    A: You can customize the slider by modifying the CSS variables in the `:root` selector.
+Refer to the Customization section for more details.

+*   **Q: Does DXB Slider support touch devices?**

+    A: Yes, DXB Slider is designed to work on both desktop and touch devices.

+*   **Q: How do I enable RTL support?**

+    A: Add the `dir="rtl"` attribute to the container.
+Refer to the RTL Support section for more details.

+*   **Q: What browsers are supported?**

+    A: DXB Slider supports all modern browsers.
+Note that language-specific numeral features are currently best supported in Firefox.

+*   **Q: How can I contribute to the project?**

+    A: Contributions are welcome!
+Please open an issue or submit a pull request.
+Refer to the Contributing section for more details.

+## Roadmap

+1. Make default design fully WCAG AA or AAA compliant
+2. Add support for tickmarks to aide stepped slider user experience
+3. Add more design customization options, for example for the handle shape

 ## License

 This project is licensed under the GNU General Public License v2.0 (GPL-2.0) - see the LICENSE file for details.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request.